lockbook/lockbook/docs/design-ux/lifecycle.md

 ## Auto-save

-When core saves, it compresses, encrypts, and writes the result to a file.
+When lb-rs saves, it compresses, encrypts, and writes the result to a file.
 Given the unbounded length of files, this can be expensive.
 It's also a fundamentally important operation.
 So we'd like to do it as often as possible, without draining a user's battery or introducing latency in their typing experience.